csasl/yoga_app/README.md

 #Home Yoga
-A sequence builder and tracker for yoga and pilates poses
+A sequence builder and tracker for yoga and poses

-**Description of Project**
+Description of Project**

 The primary purpose of the app will be to enable users to browse yoga poses, view the pose description and add it to a list of poses to create a personalized yoga sequence.
 The poses will be categorized by stage of workout: breathing, warm-up, main and warm-down.